emretfn/patika-fimple-homework-3/README.md

-# Patika Fimple React Bootcamp Cohort Homework 3
+# Patika Fimple React Bootcamp - Cohort Homework 3

-This repo is dedicated to the first homework assignment for the Patika Fimple React Bootcamp.
+This repo is dedicated to the third homework assignment for the Patika Fimple React Bootcamp.

 ## How to Use